Buying guide for fitness skates

 Closure System - Buckles and Laces

 Whether you choose one or the other of the closure systems is a question of personal preference.
-Most importantly you should choose a pair of skates with a closure system that provides you with the right fit in order for you to gain full and optimum control over your roller blades.
+Most importantly, you should choose a pair of skates with a closure system that provides you with the right fit in order for you to gain full and optimum control over your Inline skates.

 We always recommend that you use certified safety equipment.
 That is why you only find equipment that has been certified according to the EN 1078 norms.
 Moreover, most of our gear has been tested further by skaters.

 As a minimum, we recommend a skate helmet since it provides extra protection to the back of the head, and wrist guards since you usually use the hands during a fall.